The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 The problem

-Teams are often forced to manually resize and reformat visuals for each platform.
+Teams are often forced to resize and reformat manually visuals for each platform.
 This is time consuming and increases the risk of mistakes, such as reframing key product details or a misfit brand.

 Statistics that highlight the problem